-Ranaviruses affect amphibians, reptiles, and fish.
-In the United States, the USGS National Wildlife Health Center has identified ranaviruses in 16 species of frogs, 1 species of toad, and 6 species of salamanders, including the true frog, the tree frog, and the mole salamander.
-Ranavirus also severely aects both captive and wild populations of eastern box turtles and true tortoises and has been diagnosed in snakes and lizards.
-The viruses have been linked to mortality in several species of boney fish, including the pallid sturgeon and the threespine stickleback.
-Ranaviruses aect these animals at all life stages, though in general, mortality rates are highest if the animal contracts the virus during the larval stage.
-At this time, ranavirus is not known to affect mammals or humans.
+Ranavirus can also severely affect both captive and wild populations of eastern box turtles and true tortoises and has been diagnosed in snakes and lizards.
+The viruses have been linked to infections and mortality in several species of boney fish, including the pallid sturgeon and the threespine stickleback.
+Ranaviruses affect these animals at all life stages, though in general, mortality rates are highest if the animal contracts the virus during the larval stage (hatchlings and metamorphs).

 Frequently, the first sign of an outbreak of ranavirus is the sudden onset of illness and death in large numbers of amphibians and/or reptiles over a 1-5 day period.
 Clinical signs in amphibians include mild to severe hemorrhages in the skin, especially near the base of the hind limbs and the vent opening, lethargy, weak or erratic swimming, buoyancy problems, gasping for air, and mild to severe fluid accumulation under the skin of the abdomen or hind legs.
 At necropsy, there may be fluid accumulation in the body cavity and hemorrhages on the surfaces of the heart, stomach, and liver.
 Occasionally, the liver or spleen are affected and ulcers in the skin and palate may be observed.
 In turtles, clinical signs include weakness, swollen eyelids, discharge from the nose and mouth, ulcers on the feet, and dull white or thick yellow plaque on the tongue, palate, pharynx, and esophagus.